 Buying a Medical Practice

 Buyers should also be aware of substantial tax consequences (and how to best avoid or reduce them) that could result from the allocation of the purchase price.
 Negotiating the purchase price is only the beginning of negotiations, not the end.
 A buyer or an attorney that is not experienced in these types of deals could make mistakes that could result in substantial tax consequences.
-Aside from the financial and legal benefits that you gain from retaining an experienced medical lawyer, my experiences and knowledge could make the difference between putting your practice on a path to success or failure.
+Aside from the financial and legal benefits that you gain from retaining our experienced medical practice attorneys, my experiences and knowledge could make the difference between putting your practice on a path to success or failure.

-Shane Kamkari, Esq.
+A. Shane Kamkari, Esq.